History of the Clean Water Act

 The Clean Water Act of 1972 established a basic structure for regulating discharges of pollutants into the waters of the United States.
 It initiated a national commitment to restore and maintain the chemical, physical, and biological integrity of the nation's waters.

-In Phase I of the Clean Water Act, the EPA’s focus was mainly on the chemical aspect.
-In the beginning of the Act's implementation, efforts focused on regulating discharges from industrial facilities.
+In Phase I of the Clean Water Act, the EPA focused mainly on the chemical aspect.
+At the beginning of the Act's implementation, efforts focused on regulating discharges from industrial facilities.
 Many of those issues have mechanisms in place to protect our nation’s water.
-However even after over 30 years of regulation, water pollution is still a problem in the U.S.
+However, even after over 30 years of regulation, water pollution is still a problem in the U.S.

 In addition, Phase I established rules for the National Pollutant Discharge Elimination System (NPDES).
 During this phase, operators of medium or large Municipal Separate Storm Sewer Systems (MS4s) were required to implement a Stormwater management program.
 Later the Stormwater Phase II Rule extended this coverage to small MS4s.

 During the past decade, the emphasis of the Clean Water Act has been directed to physical and biological integrity.
 This includes more attention being paid to nonpoint source pollution (NPS).
 NPS pollution comes from diffuse sources such as rainfall or snowmelt.
 This water is commonly referred to as Stormwater.
 As water runs over the ground, paved streets, parking lots, rooftops, and constructions sites, it picks up pollutants such as sediment, debris, and chemicals.
 Common pollutants include Sediment, Excess Nutrients, Oil and Grease, Heavy Metals, Bacteria, Toxic Substances, Organic Matter, and Litter.